Comme des Garçons: History

-Throughout the 1980s, its clothes often were associated with a distressed and punk-oriented style.
+Throughout the 1980s, its clothes were often associated with a distressed and punk-oriented style.
 In 1982, Kawakubo's collection "Destroy" was heavily criticised.
 Women's Wear Daily called it the "Hiroshima bag lady look", and the Associated Press proclaimed Kawakubo the "high priestess of the Jap wrap".
 Unusual styles continued through the 1990s, many of which were disliked by experts.

+In 1993, the company created its perfume line, Comme des Garçons Parfums.

-In 2004, the company split its business into handmade garments produced in France, and non-handmade garments in Japan, Spain and Turkey.
-The product line Play, the most recognizable and mainstream Comme des Garçons casual luxury line, is largely produced in Japan, Spain, and Turkey, while some of its products are also made in France.
+In 2004, the company split its business into handmade garments produced in France, and non-handmade garments in Japan, Spain, and Turkey.
+The product line Play, the most recognizable and mainstream Comme des Garçons casual luxury line, is produced mainly in Japan, Spain, and Turkey, while some of its products are also made in France.